 Genoa has an eerily beautiful cemetery.

 What makes Genoa really worthwhile is the fact that it appears so unabashed.
 The city maintains its tourism sector but it isn’t overflowing with tourists like Rome or Venice.
-Buildings are left to grow old, there’s a constant hum of local chatter, and hookers still freely roam the Old City, even.
-Genoa doesn’t really care about appearances and, for this reason, it feels like a much more authentic destination.
+Buildings are left to grow old, there’s a constant hum of local chatter, and it feels like a much more authentic destination.
+It’s much cheaper than more famous northern cities.

 Being spared the mass of tourists, many people like to think that Genoa is one of the most “Italian” cities in the country.
-Explore the city a little and you’ll quickly discover that all of the staples of good Italian living are present: EXCELLENT food, a strong sense of culture, and a wealth of opportunity ;).
+Explore the city a little and you’ll quickly discover that all of the staples of good Italian living are present: EXCELLENT food (especially the pesto and seafood), and strong sense of culture.
 For these reasons, Genoa is one of the best cities in Italy to live in.

 Venice is, by-now, a household name, known across the entire world for the magnificence of its civil engineering.
 The city is spread across 118 islands and each one is connected via a complex system of canals and bridges.
 Visiting Venice will be an utterly unique experience as it is truly one of the most beautiful places in Italy.